-House Block 5 is our oldest unit comprising of a 2-storey building built in July 1983 with spurred single cell accommodation, and places for 192 prisoners.
-It has recently been decorated throughout, and offers a TV viewing room, a games room, toasters, and DVDs.
+House Block 5 is our oldest unit comprising of a 2-storey building with spurred single cell accommodation which holds up to 192 prisoners.
+It offers a TV viewing room, a games room, toasters, and DVDs.
 Lower risk, elderly and night shift workers are housed on this wing.